 Fictional Depictions of Nick Clegg:

-- "They call me Nick Clegg!
+"They call me Nick Clegg!
 Nick Clegg!
 I got a third leg!
 Third leg!"

-- After the formation of the coalition, Clegg is presented as the Deputy Head of the New Coalition Academy, the Eye's school-themed politics parody.
+- Private Eye portrayed various people as viewing Clegg as a Messiah-like figure after his success in the debates.
+After the formation of the coalition with Cameron, Clegg is presented as the Deputy Head of the New Coalition Academy, the Eye's school-themed politics parody.